StackStorm-Exchange/stackstorm-github/README.md

 `https://<st2-server>/api/v1/webhooks/github_deployment_event?st2-api-key=<ST2-API-KEY>`

-By default the enviroment is set to production, you can change this in your own config.yaml.
+By default the enviroment is set to production, you can change this in your own `github.yaml`.

-You can then create a deployment via ChatOPS with the following
+You can then create a deployment via ChatOps with the following
 command:

 ```
 @hubot github deployment create me/my_st2_pack description Lets get the feature to production
 ```

-#### Limitations
+### Limitations

 - You need to have logged an OAuth key with StackStorm (via `github.store_oauth_token`).
 - It only works for the default `github_type`.
-- If using with GitHub.com you your ST2 server needs to be contactable via the internet!
+- If using with GitHub.com your ST2 server needs to be contactable via the internet!
 - Deployment Statuses will be logged as the creating user in GitHub.
 - With StackStorm v2.1+ you should be able to deploy tags.